 Cash provided by our operations is generated by colocation, interconnection, managed infrastructure and other revenues.
 Our primary use of cash from our operating activities includes compensation and related costs, interest payments, other general corporate expenditures and taxes.
-Net cash provided by operating activities increased from the three months ended March 31, 2019 to the three months ended March 31, 2020 primarily due to improved operating results offset by timing of customers' payments and increases in cash paid for cost of revenues, operating expenses and income taxes.
+Net cash provided by operating activities decreased from the three months ended March 31, 2020 to the three months ended March 31, 2021 primarily due to increases in cash paid for settlement of foreign currency forward contracts, largely driven by a general weakening of the U.S. Dollar, cash paid for cost of revenues, operating expenses and income taxes partially offset by improved results of operations.